YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that MUPIP did not encounter a valid and expected Process Initialization Record (PINI), at offset yyyy of the journal file xxxx.

 Action: Run MUPIP JOURNAL EXTRACT -FULL DETAIL FORWARD FENCE=NONE NOERROR_LIMIT xxxx.
-Report the entire incident context with the appropriate extract file and error message(s) to your GT.M support channel.
+Report the entire incident context with the appropriate extract file and error message(s) to your YottaDB support channel.

 -------------------
 NOPLACE